8 Difficulty levels

 Developed by Capcom

-Published by Capcom in 2006
+Published by Digital Eclipse in 2006

 Shooting left and right was a concept pioneered by Defender.
 Great success in the arcades, Defender allowed the player to attack aliens from both sides of the screen and control scrolling speed at the same time.
 Many similar shooters followed its trail, but as far as I can tell associating the same bidirectional controls with automatic scrolling was only seen five years later with Capcom’s exquisite Section Z. Following the cool experience of that game Capcom continued their venture into the same gaming style with Side Arms, originally released in 1986.
 Some people refer to it as Side Arms - Hyper Dyne, as seen in the small subtitle at the start screen, but the shorter and less clunky Side Arms sounds better to me.